 - SingleImage allows KML clients to request a single composite image as a KML ground overlay for all the layers in the service.
 This is similar to the export map image operation for map services.

 - Vectors allows KML clients to make a request that will return individual features from all supported layers as their respective geometry type.
 This can include, points, lines, and polygons.

-You can disable any one of these operations by accessing the KML tab of the Service Editor in ArcGIS for Desktop.
+You can disable any one of these operations by accessing the KML tab of the Service Editor in ArcGIS Desktop.